Stochastic differential equation based on a multimodal potential to model movement data in ecology: Application

 \subsection{Simulation study}

-\paragraph{Simulation design} The performance of the four estimation methods presented in this paper is evaluated on a given set of parameters $\theta$ and different sampling schemes.
-The hidden potential map have $K=2$ components, leading to 12 parameters to estimate, and is represented on Figure \ref{fig:true:map}.
-All simulated trajectories start from a common starting point $\mathsf{x}_0$ and are sampled from the true distribution of the process $(X_t)_{t\geq 0}$ using the accept rejection procedure proposed in \citep{beskos:roberts:2005}. $G = 10$ independent trajectories are simulated with $n_g = 500$ recorded points.
+The performance of the four estimation methods presented in this paper is evaluated using different sampling schemes.
+The hidden potential map has $K=2$ components and is represented in Figure \ref{fig:true:map}.
+All simulated trajectories start from the same $\bo{x_0}$ and are sampled from the true distribution of the process $(X_t)_{t\geq 0}$ with parameters $\eta^*$ and $\gamma^*$ using the acceptance rejection procedure proposed in \cite{beskos:roberts:2005}. $G = 10$ independent trajectories are simulated with $n_g = 500$ recorded points.
 Three different sampling time steps are considered, respectively with high frequency ($\Delta = 0.1$), intermediate frequency ($\Delta = 1$) and low frequency ($\Delta = 10$).
-In an actual sampling design, this would correspond to three different GPS tags settings with a limited number of emissions (here, 500).
-In order to evaluate uncertainty of estimation for each method in each scenarios, this procedure is repeated independently with 30 different data sets.
-For each sampling time step, a 10 trajectory data set is presented on Figure~\ref{fig:sim:data}.\\ All techniques require a maximization procedure, either for a direct estimation, see \eqref{eq:euler:lkl}, \eqref{eq:ozaki:lkl} and \eqref{eq:ushida:lkl}, or for the M-step of the EM algorithm.
-This maximization step is performed using the CMA-ES algorithm proposed by \citep{hansen_evolutionary_2001}.
-For each estimation method, 30 initial parameters $\theta_0$ are used and the parameter estimate with the maximum objective function is therefore considered as the estimator $\hat{\theta}$.
+In an actual sampling design, this would correspond to three different GPS tags settings with a limited number of emissions.
+For each method and in each scenario, this procedure is repeated independently to produce 30 different datasets.

+The optimization problem associated with the M-step of the EM algorithm is performed using the CMA-ES algorithm proposed by \cite{hansen_evolutionary_2001}.
+For each estimation method, 30 initial parameters $\bs{\theta}_0$ are used and the parameter estimate with the maximum objective function is considered as the estimator $\hat{\bs{\theta}}$.